 Ahead of Spiral Dial’s concert at The Jazz Room, a chance to get to know alternative multi-instrumentalist Liza Bec, her influences and inspirations, and a major challenge to her music career which she has overcome with an innovative and creative approach to music-making

-Who or what inspired you to take up the piano and pursue a career in music?
+Who or what inspired you to pursue a career in music?

 Who or what have been the most important influences on your musical life and career?